KDE/documentation-develop-kde-org/content/develop.md

           </g>
         </g>
       </svg>
-      <h2 class="text-center">Extend Qt with new posibilities</h2>
+      <h2 class="text-center">Extend Qt with New Posibilities</h2>
       <p>
-        KDE's development tools and frameworks are build on top of the Qt, the standard cross platform framework for developing beautiful applications.
+        KDE's development tools and frameworks are built on top of Qt, the standard cross-platform framework for developing beautiful applications.
       </p>
-      <h3>Stop rewriting the wheel</h3>
+      <h3>Stop Reinventing the Wheel</h3>
       <p>
         Tired of writing your own widgets for your Qt project?
 Use <a href="https://api.kde.org/frameworks/kwidgetsaddons/html/">
         KWidgetsAddons</a>!
 Want a flexible configuration system?
 Use <a href="https://api.kde.org/frameworks/kconfig/html/">
-        KConfig</a>!
-The <a href="/products/frameworks/">KDE Framworks</a> solve many problems that
+        KConfig</a>! <a href="/products/frameworks/">KDE Frameworks</a> solve many problems that you can encounter when building
-        you can encounter when building a Qt applications and integrate perfectely in your Qt project.
-There are using a familiar API and used by many existing Qt applications.
+        Qt applications and integrate perfectely in your Qt project.
+Use a familiar API and used by many existing Qt applications.
       </p>
       <h3>Network transparancy</h3>
       <p>